About Me

 Current Work

-I am currently a PhD candidate in the History of Science at Harvard University where I am developing a dissertation on the history of the field of Black Psychology and the rise of one of its prevailing approaches, African-centered Psychology.
+I am currently a PhD candidate in the History of Science at Harvard University where I am developing a dissertation on the history of the field of Black Psychology and its implications for the history of knowledge.
 This research agenda is informed by my past training and work as a psychotherapist at the UCSF Department of Psychiatry and in other settings, along with continuing education in various critical psychological paradigms.
 I also teach students across departments as a Teaching Fellow at Harvard where I strive to integrate contemplative, place-based pedagogical approaches where possible to enliven inquiry.

-I also leverage my academic and clinical training to lead my organization Our Wild Minds which offers a virtual gathering place for Black adults from all over the world who identify as unusually intellectually intense, highly creative, and/or gifted.
-In conjunction with this role, I am developing an edited volume to capture the voices of scholars, activists, and “everyday people” that can help to illuminate various unexplored dimensions of Black intelligence (including giftedness) and why it matters.
+I previously leveraged my academic and clinical training to lead my organization Our Wild Minds which offered an online course and virtual gathering place for Black adults from all over the world who identify as unusually intellectually intense, highly creative, and/or gifted.
+Though this work is no longer active, I continue to offer clinical consultations and limited coaching/mentoring in my areas of specialization.
+Learn more here.

 Finally, I am also writing a memoir on love, objectification, knowledge, and the natural world.